Mortimer Sackler

-After Sackler's death, his family's company became embroiled in a scandal about its role in the opioid crisis, including the aggressive marketing of highly addictive opioids.
-Many of the museums and galleries that Sackler donated to have distanced themselves from Sackler and his family in the wake of this, and the Sackler family's reputational fall.
-On December 9, 2021, the Metropolitan Museum of Art in New York City officially removed the Sackler family name in dedicated galleries.
+Sackler died in Gstaad, Switzerland, in March 2010 at 93.

 Early life

-Mortimer Sackler was the second son of Jewish immigrants Isaac Sackler, who was born in what is now Ukraine, and Sophie (née Greenberg) Sackler from Poland.
+Mortimer Sackler was the second son of Jewish immigrants Isaac Sackler, born in what is now Ukraine, and Sophie Greenberg from Poland.
 His father was a grocer in Brooklyn, where Sackler attended Erasmus Hall High School.
 He had two brothers; Arthur, the oldest of the three, died in 1987, and Raymond, the youngest, died in 2017.

 Education

-He attended the Anderson College of Medicine of Glasgow University between 1937 and 1939.
-Although he was born in New York, he said that he was not accepted by a New York medical school because they had quotas on the number of Jewish students they would accept, at that time.
+Sackler attended the Anderson College of Medicine of Glasgow University between 1937 and 1939.
+Although he was born in New York, he said that he was not accepted by a New York medical school because they had quotas on the number of Jewish students they would accept at that time.
 He sailed steerage to the United Kingdom.
 In Glasgow there was a well-established Jewish community that offered him hospitality and supported him while he attended university.
 Due to the outbreak of World War II, Sackler was prevented from finishing his medical education at this school.
 He instead obtained an M.D. degree at the Middlesex University School of Medicine in Massachusetts in 1944.

 Early career

-During the Korean War, he was an army psychiatrist in Denver, Colorado, before joining his brothers, Arthur and Raymond, both newly graduated medical doctors, at the Creedmoor Psychiatric Hospital in New York City.
+During the Korean War, Sackler was an army psychiatrist in Denver, Colorado, before joining his brothers, Arthur and Raymond, both newly graduated medical doctors, at the Creedmoor Psychiatric Hospital in New York City.
 The three "became a moving force in the research and clinical outpatient department at Creedmore, which would become the Creedmore Institute for Psychobiologic Studies".
 According to The Independent, during the 1950s the brothers "undertook pioneering research into how alterations in bodily function can affect mental illness.
 This work contributed to a move away from treatments such as electroshock therapy and lobotomy towards pharmaceutical treatment."